cloudmesh/technologies/chapters/tech/mysql.md

 benefits have made MYSQL an industry standard, this technology still has some technical limitations.
 According to some developers,

-> "it is not easy to create incremental back-ups",
+> "it is not easy to create incremental back-ups" [@www-mysql-blog],

 and